KDHK

-KDHK (100.5 FM) is a mainstream rock radio station in Decorah, Iowa.
+KDHK (100.5 FM) is a hot adult contemporary radio station in Decorah, Iowa.
 KDHK is also the home for the Iowa Hawkeyes, broadcasting Iowa Hawkeyes football and basketball.
-Weekend programming includes Dee Snider's House of Hair, LA Lloyd's Rock 30 and Sammy Hagar's Top Rock Countdown.

 History

 The station's original call letters were KRDI-FM, assigned in 1986.
 On May 1, 2009, KDEC-FM began streaming online at kdecradio.net.

 On October 1, 2019, KDEC-FM changed their format from adult album alternative to mainstream rock, branded as "Hawk Rawk" under new KDHK calls and began streaming online at hawkrawk.com.